 In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330) - Simplifying the Measurement of Inventory (ASU 2015-11).
 The amendments in ASU 2015-11 apply to inventory measured using first-in, first-out (FIFO) or average cost and will require entities to measure inventory at the lower of cost and net realizable value.
-Net realizable value is the ESP in the normal course of business, minus the cost of completion, disposal and transportation.
-Replacement cost and net realizable value less a normal profit margin will no longer be considered.
-We adopted this standard on January 1, 2017 and it did not materially impact our consolidated results of operations, financial position, cash flows, and related financial statement disclosures.
+Net realizable value is the estimated selling price in the normal course of business, minus the cost of completion, disposal and transportation.
+Replacement cost and net realizable value less a normal profit margin are no longer considered.
+We adopted this standard on January 1, 2017 and it did not materially impact our consolidated results of operations, financial position, cash flows, or related financial statement disclosures.